BenkkuH/wsd-ostoslista-jaettu/README.md

 # Shared shopping list

-Write the documentation of your project here.
-Do not include your personal details (e.g. name or student number).

-Remember to include the address of the online location where your project is running as it is a key part of the submission.

-- The name of the application
-- A brief description of the application
-- The location where the application has been deployed and where one can test it, if an online deployment exists.
-- Guidelines for running the application locally (you can assume that participants have docker-compose).

 ## Description of the project

 This project is a web application for managing shared shopping lists.
 It allows users to create and deactivate shopping lists, add items to the lists, mark items as collected, and view statistics about the lists and items.